Songs Beneath the Lanterns: Cultural Memory and Urban Life at Nanjing’s Confucius Temple

 In Western narratives, performers such as singing girls or courtesans are often viewed purely through the lens of entertainment.
 The Qinhuai singing girls of Nanjing, however, occupied a far more complex and refined cultural position.

-Many of them were highly educated and skilled in:
+Many of them were highly educated and trained in:

 -